A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current Synchronization as a Maxwell's Demon: Bivariate linear dynamical system for BCS

 Finally, we confirm that the estimated dynamical system reproduces the BCS between $T_G$ and $T_K$.
 To show the BCS, we examine the lag correlation between $T_G$ and $T_K$ following \citet{Kohyama+21Science}, who directly obtained the lag correlation coefficients from the time series.
 In the present study, we first estimated the coefficients of the dynamical system from the same time series.
 Then, using these coefficients, we calculated the analytical solutions of the lag correlation coefficients using the theoretical formulas (Subsection \ref{subsec:theory-lag-corr} in Appendix B).

 Figure \ref{fig:lag-correlation} shows the resultant lag correlations.
 Here, the 95\% confidence interval for each lag correlation coefficient was estimated using the $2000$ sets of resampled time series obtained by the moving block bootstrap method.
 The solid lines indicate that the correlation coefficient takes significant values larger than zero, which supports the existence of the synchronicity.
 The longer interval of significant correlations for the GFDL-CM4C192 data is likely due to its longer data range compared to that of the OISST data.
-Indeed, the obtained lag correlation coefficients are very close to the results of \citet{Kohyama+21Science} (see their Fig. 1D).
+The Gulf Stream slightly leads the Kuroshio Current by 1 and 0.2 months for the OISST and GFDL-CM4C192 data, respectively.
+The significance of these small leads is difficult to assess given the short data periods.
+The obtained lag correlation coefficients are very close to the results of \citet{Kohyama+21Science} (see their Fig. 1D).
 Therefore, we can conclude that the dynamical system serves as an appropriate model for describing BCS.